corybuecker/corybuecker/content/posts/011-setting-up-dovecot-for-imap-and-email-submission-on-kubernetes.md

 This is the third part in a series aimed at setting up a mail server in Kubernetes (K8s).
 I recommend reading the first part for [setting up networking in Kubernetes](/post/configuring-kubernetes-and-nginx-ingress-for-a-mail-server) and the second part for [setting up a Network File System (NFS) on Kubernetes](/post/setting-up-network-file-system-nfs-on-kubernetes).

+I [published the scripts](https://github.com/corybuecker/k8s-mail) I started with to build and test the configuration as you go, all in the safety of your local development environment.

 ## A word of warning

 Dovecot and Postfix can be _dangerous_ if misconfigured.
 The risks run from open relaying, where a malicious party forwards spam through your mail server, to unauthorized access of your email.

 A core reason for setting these tools up in Kubernetes is that I wanted to study each setting and its impact on deliverability and security.
-Please take the time to do the same, and do not copy settings verbatim from anywhere.
+Please take the time to do the same; do not copy settings verbatim from anywhere, including my scripts above.

-I [published the scripts](https://github.com/corybuecker/k8s-mail) I started with to build and test the configuration as you go, all in the safety of your local development environment.

 ## Use case